 The Bodhisatta was once an illegitimate son of a king.
-When the king denied being the boy’s father, his mother tossed him into the air, praying that if she told the truth he would float.
+When the king denied being the boy’s father, his mother tossed him into the air, praying that if she was telling the truth, he would float.
 When he did, the king accepted him and made his mother the queen.

 The Bodhisatta was once a king.
 After eighty-four thousand years on the throne, he found a grey hair on his head and decided to abdicate and live out his final years as an ascetic.
 During this time, he perfected the four perfect virtues.

 The Bodhisatta was once an ascetic.
-While he was staying in a royal park, one of his fellow ascetics came to visit, and so did the king, who took offense that the visitor did not rise to greet him.
-The Bodhisatta explained that this ascetic had also once been a king, but the life of renunciation, rather than his former life of luxury, brought him real freedom and happiness.
+While he was staying in a royal park, one of his fellow ascetics came to visit.
+The king took offense that the ascetic did not rise to greet him.
+The Bodhisatta explained that this ascetic had also once been a king, and his life of renunciation, rather than his former life of luxury, brought him real freedom and happiness.

 The Bodhisatta was once a deer.
 When he got old, he put his two sons each in charge of half the herd.
-In the crop season, when people set traps around their fields, the deer migrated to the safety of the mountains.
-One son led his deer recklessly and hunters killed all the deer in his care, while his wise brother didn’t lose a single deer and earned the Bodhisatta’s praise.
+In the crop season, when people killed deer to protect their fields, the deer migrated to the safety of the mountains.
+One son was reckless and all the deer in his care died, while his wise brother was cautious, so he didn’t lose a single deer and earned the Bodhisatta’s praise.

 The Bodhisatta was once a deer.
-The king killed a deer daily for food, and because getting shot with arrows caused long, slow deaths, the Bodhisatta chose to send a random deer to the chopping block each day so they would die without suffering.
+The king killed a deer daily for food, and because getting shot with arrows caused long, slow deaths, the Bodhisatta started sending a random deer to the chopping block each day so they would die without suffering.
 When a pregnant doe was chosen, the Bodhisatta took her place.
-Impressed by this display of charity, the king forbid the killing of all animals.
+Impressed by this display of charity, the king forbade the killing of all animals.